brianr747/platform/DesignNotes.md

 Purists can call the initialise package function in *econ_platform*.
 This will help unit testing.

+## DB.nomics Fetchers

+[2019-05-16]

+I just realised that the DB.nomics fetcher code is in Python: https://git.nomics.world/dbnomics-fetchers.
+The sensible thing to do is to align my "Provider" class (or at least a subclass) so that it can embed a fetcher.
+This meas that any wrapping of data done here could be shared with that project, and anyone who wants to fetch data directly from suppliers (and not via the DB.nomics database) could plug their fetcher into their copy of the platform.
+(This helps eliminate my concern about wheel reinvention with respect to the SDMX fetching side of things.)

+Since I have only worked with Excel and CSV providers (and aggregator API's), this should not be a major redesign.
+However, I may align my "core" metadata column names to match theirs.
+(I only have two "core" metadata fields right now: series name and description; the other fields are essentially for platform use.)

+Most casual users (like myself) should be content with just going to DB.nomics (or FRED, or whatever), what matters is the ability to wrap alternative sources (like my *sfc_models* model output), spreadsheets, paid sources, etc. into the same interface.

 ## Circular Imports

 I have run into problems with circular imports.
 Importing the base package needs to